ronaldsuwandi/nem12-processor/README.md

 so `register_id` is added as part of the column so that the meter reading can be more granular

 ### Prerequisites
+- Minimum Java 17
+- Gradle 8.5
-Docker is optional but recommended
+- Docker is optional but recommended

 In order to run the application, you'll need an existing Postgres database.
 There is `docker-compose.yml` file provided for the convenience.
 Simply run `docker compose up -d`